This post may contain affiliate links. Please read my disclosure.

 You are now ready to cook with your wok again!

-How to Wash a Wok
+How to wash a wok

 You should never use soap or dishwashing liquid to wash your wok (except when first getting it out of the box).
 It should also never be washed in the dishwasher